HakanBH/spring-cloud-stream-sample/README.md

 - Provide values for the GCP_PROJECT_ID, GCP_CREDENTIALS_FILE_LOCATION environment variables.

-## Running with Azure EventHubs
+## Running with Azure Event Hubs
-1. Set the `spring.cloud.stream.defaultBinder` property in application yaml to `eventhub-1` to set EventHubs as the default binder.
+1. Set the `spring.cloud.stream.defaultBinder` property in application yaml to `eventhub-1` to set Event Hubs as the default binder.

-2. Configure EventHubs connection details.
+2. Configure Event Hubs connection details.
 To do that, you can either:
  - Provide values for the EVENTHUB_CONNECTION_STRING, EVENTHUB_STORAGE_ACCOUNT, EVENTHUB_STORAGE_ACCOUNT environment variables.
  - Hardcode the configurations in `application.yaml` under `spring.cloud.stream.binders.eventhub-1` node.
 ```yaml